-The Lucas County Canine Care and Control center will be closing to the public starting March 18, 2020 but will continue to provide as many services to the pubic as possible.
+The Lucas County Canine Care and Control center is currently open in a limited capacity due to the COVID19 pandemic, but continue to provide as many services to the pubic as possible.

 This decision came out of an abundance of caution and in response to health officials' recommendation to reduce face-to-face contact to prevent the spread of infectious disease.